Iowa Solar Panel Savings Calculator

 Iowa Solar Panel Savings Overview

 Iowa receives an average of 4.3 peak sun hours per day, providing a solid foundation for residential solar energy.
-With electricity rates averaging 14.0¢ per kWh — near the national average — solar offers competitive savings.
+With electricity rates averaging 14.0¢ per kWh — below the national average — longer payback periods are typical but savings still add up over time.
 The typical Iowa homeowner with a 6kW system can expect to save approximately $1,280 per year.

 Solar Energy Production in Iowa